-I had many emails from readers of my book: Learn Access VBA 2003 with the Smart Method suggesting that some of the examples didn't work for them.
+I had many emails from readers of my earlier Excel 2007 books suggesting that some of the examples didn't work for them.
 In almost every case the problem was that they were using an out-of-date version of the application or the operating system.
-After applying the relevant service packs the problems vanished.
+After updating the problems vanished.